Aviation Compliance Coordinator

 Bachelor’s degree from an accredited college or university in Public Administration, Sociology, Social Services, or a related field; and

-To include three (3) years of supervisory experience.
+To include two (2) years of supervisory experience.

 ADDITIONAL REQUIREMENTS:

-Must obtain a City Operator’s Permit (COP) within six (6) months of hire.
+Possession of a City Operator’s Permit (COP) within 6 months from date of hire.

 Must complete ADA Coordinator Training Certificate within six (6) months of hire.